Call signs in North America

-Call signs are frequently still used by North American broadcast stations, in addition to amateur radio and other international radio stations that continue to identify by call signs around the world.
+Call signs are frequently still used by North American broadcast stations, in addition to amateur radio and other international radio stations that continue to identify by call signs worldwide.
 Each country has a different set of patterns for its own call signs.
-Call signs are allocated to ham radio stations in Barbados, Canada, Mexico and across the United States.
+Call signs are allocated to ham radio stations in Barbados, Canada, Mexico and the United States.

 Many countries have specific conventions for classifying call signs by transmitter characteristics and location.
 The call sign format for radio and television call signs follows a number of conventions.
-All call signs begin with a prefix assigned by the International Telecommunication Union.
+All call signs begin with a prefix assigned by the International Telecommunication Union (ITU).
 For example, the United States has been assigned the following prefixes: AAA–ALZ, K, N, W. For a complete list, see international call sign allocations.

 Bermuda, Bahamas, and the Caribbean

 Pertaining to their status as former or current colonies, all of the British West Indies islands shared the VS, ZB–ZJ, and ZN–ZO prefixes.
 The current, largely post-independence, allocation list is as follows: